An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Background

-\textbf{The three mixed powerdomains.} We now present the geometrically convex powercones $\Pow_x(-)$ ($x \in \{l,u,b\})$, \emph{viz.} convex lower $(\Pow_l)$, convex upper $(\Pow_u)$, and biconvex $(\Pow_b)$~\cite[Chapter 4]{tix09}.
-Their composition with the probabilistic powerdomain (which was previously recalled) yields the three mixed powerdomains that were mentioned in the introduction.
+\textbf{The three mixed powerdomains.} We now present the so-called geometrically convex powercones $\Pow_x(-)$ ($x \in \{l,u,b\})$, \emph{viz.} convex lower $(\Pow_l)$, convex upper $(\Pow_u)$, and biconvex $(\Pow_b)$~\cite[Chapter 4]{tix09}.
+As we will see later on, their composition with the probabilistic powerdomain (which was previously recalled) yields the three mixed powerdomains that were mentioned in the introduction.